lincoln-shade/r.functions/README.md

 ## table.one.R

-`TableOne()` is a function that takes a data.table input and creates a "Table 1"-style output data.table that can be an input table for kableExtra tables.
+`TableOne()` is a function that takes a data.table input and creates a "Table 1"-style output data.table that can be an input table for `kableExtra` tables.

-- plan to rework missing data values to be additional rows for each variable rather than its own column
+- plan to rework missing data values to be an additional row for each variable rather than its own column